 Manual modes offer three main settings: aperture, ISO, and shutter speed.
 These are referred to as the “exposure triangle.”
 You can learn more about shooting in manual in our dedicated post for learning how to use manual mode on your smartphone camera.

 As a general rule of thumb, I advise that you elongate the shutter speed only as much as your subject allows it.
 If what you are photographing is a still object, you can let the shutter open for multiple seconds, if needed.
 Just make sure the phone is still for the duration of the shot; you can use a tripod or set the phone somewhere.
-If your subject is moving, you will be forced to increase the ISO and live with some noise.
+If your subject moves, you will be forced to increase the ISO and live with some noise.

 If you have access to variable aperture, make it as wide as possible.
-This will allow more light to hit the sensor, therefore illuminating the image.
+This will allow more light to hit the sensor, illuminating the image.
 Keep in mind a wider aperture is represented by a smaller number.
 F/1.8 is wider than f/2.8, for example.

 Shoot RAW if you can

 More devices have given us access to RAW image files in recent years.
 A RAW image is known as an uncompressed, unedited image file.
-It keeps all data captured by the sensor, making it a much larger file, but with no quality loss and more advanced editing power.
+It keeps all data captured by the sensor, making it a much larger file, but with no quality loss and more editing power.

 Take advantage of outputting images in RAW if your phone supports it.
 A RAW file will allow you to pull more details from shadows (and highlights).
 You can also control things like white balance and colors without losing quality.